roberthusak/slicito/README.md

 Next steps:

 * Use the power of [Microsoft Roslyn](https://github.com/dotnet/roslyn) to analyse your C# projects.
 Extract interesting parts of the code and their relations.
-* Create customized and well-arranged graphs using [Microsoft Automated Graph Layout (MSAGL)](https://github.com/microsoft/automatic-graph-layout).
+* Create customised and well-arranged graphs using [Microsoft Automated Graph Layout (MSAGL)](https://github.com/microsoft/automatic-graph-layout).

 Plans
 -----